-Figure 10: Reduction in the variance of GDP achieved under the insurance scenario.
+Reduction in variance of GDP after introduction of insurance

-Figure 11: Decomposition of Total Growth Effect of Insurance.
+Decomposition of Total Growth Effect (TGE) of insurances

 A further decomposition analysis shows that TGE is dominated by PDME (or 1st dividend) where insurance payouts reduce macroeconomic losses incurred in the case of floods and droughts (Figure 11).
 ARRE (or 2nd dividend), on the other hand, is negative.
 For this policy scenario, the inclusion of the 3rd dividend also remains an area for further study.